tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 |       4        | Find optimal collision in SHA3-384 |                   No algorithm tested at this level |
 |       5        | Find optimal key in AES-256        |   Kyber1024, Falcon1024, Dilithium5, Sphincs+SHA256 |

-The following table discusses the impact of performance on different security levels in terms of secret key sizes, public key sizes and ciphertext/signature sizes.
+The following table discusses the impact of performance on different security levels in terms of private key sizes, public key sizes and ciphertext/signature sizes.

 | Security Level |            Algorithm       | Public key size (in bytes)  | Private key size (in bytes)  | Ciphertext/Signature size (in bytes) |
 | -------------- | -------------------------- | --------------------------- | ---------------------------  | ------------------------------------ |